NICMx/Jool/doc/usr/misc-mtu.md

 ## Solution

-If you know the smallest MTU across all your IPv6 networks, tell _BT_ about it:
+If you know the smallest MTU across all your IPv6 networks, tell _T_ about it:

 ![Fig.2 - Proper Network](images/network/mtu-frag.svg)

-_BT_ knows it's translating, so it knows it **has** to fragment even though it's sort of an IPv6 router.
+_T_ knows it's translating, so it knows it **has** to fragment even though it's sort of an IPv6 router.

 Jool used to have a flag called `--minMTU6` to do this.
 Because deferring fragmentation to the kernel is considered better practice, you now configure it on Linux starting from Jool 3.3.